0xgh057r3c0n/SubEnum/README.md

-## A Simple and Easy to use Subdomain Scanner
+## SUBENUM: A Simple and Easy to use Subdomain Scanner

 ## Author
 G4UR4V007